davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 # Scenarios

-The above tries to distill general guidance, but doesn't do justice to the kinds of real-world situations that cause code like this to be written in the first place (bad code).
+The above tries to distill general guidance but doesn't do justice to the kinds of real-world situations that cause code like this to be written in the first place (bad code).
 This section tries to take concrete examples from real applications and turn them into something simple to help you relate these problems to existing codebases.

 ## `Timer` callbacks

 ❌ **BAD** The `Timer` callback is `void`-returning and we have asynchronous work to execute.
-This example uses `async void` to accomplish it and as a result can crash the process if an exception occurs.
+This example uses `async void` to accomplish it and as a result, can crash the process if an exception occurs.

 ```C#
 public class Pinger